heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Add ability for client to request fills from server, and for server to restrict it (default rand only)
-  - server: --allow-fill none,rand,pattern
-  - client: --server-fill
 - Improve client connection closure by:
   - Repeating close packets up to four times until acknowledgement, like open
   - Including received packet stats in the acknowledgement from the server
-- Run profiler on client
-- Changes:
+- Document changes:
   - All long options take -- and must use = with values
   - Protocol version, and proto_version in params
+  - Add server_fill to params (may want to use --sfill)
   - Remove -fillall (now --fill-one)
   - -rs -> -s
   - -strictparams -> --strict (strict_params -> strict)